microsoft/code-with-engineering-playbook/docs/CI-CD/continuous-integration.md

 Our devops workflow should enable developers to get, install and run the latest system executable.
 Release executable(s) should be auto generated as part of our CI/CD pipeline(s).

-### Developers can access latest executable
+### Developers can Access the Latest Executable

 - The latest system executable is available for all developers on the team.
 There should be a well-known place where developers can reference the release artifact.

-### Release artifact is published for each pull request or merges into main branch
+### Release Artifacts are Published for Each Pull Request or Merges into the Main Branch

 ## Integration Observability